 For travelers, the easiest way to get Chinese renminbi (also called “yuan” or “RMB”) is via a local ATM machine.
 While it may sound daunting to pull money when you can’t read Chinese characters, it’s thankfully not that hard.
 Still, there are a few things to keep in mind if you want to use an ATM in China.

-While it’s true that WeChat has become the most popular form of payment for local Chinese people, it requires a bit of know-how for foreigners to use.
-If you’re up for the challenge, here’s my guide to adding money to WeChat to use as payment.
+While it’s true that WeChat has become the most popular form of payment for local Chinese people, it requires a Chinese bank account to use, which most traveler’s won’t be able to do.

-Credit cards branded with Visa and MasterCard won’t be accepted most places you travel in China, so make sure you have enough cash.
+Credit cards branded with Visa and MasterCard won’t be accepted every place you travel in China, so make sure you have enough cash.